anoma/namada/documentation/specs/src/economics/fee-system.md

 write-ahead log too and the balance key must be searched in the WAL before the
 storage: in case of a block rejection the WAL is discarded without committing the changes to storage.

+### Governance proposals

+Governance [proposals](../base-ledger/governance.md) may carry some wasm code to be executed in case the proposal passed.
+This code is embedded into a `DecryptedTx` directly by the validators at block processing time and is not inserted into the block itself.
+These transactions are exempt from fees and don't charge gas.

 ## Gas accounting